-Designers don’t expect their clients to know all the ins and outs of their work (That’s why you’re hiring them, after all!) but there are definitely a few general tips that will ensure that both you and they find the process as enjoyable as possible.
+Designers don’t expect their design client to know all the ins and outs of their work (That’s why you’re hiring them, after all!) but there are definitely a few general tips that will ensure that both you and they find the process as enjoyable as possible.

 Be realistic about time